pedroschimit/SIR-SM/README.md

 # SIR-SM
-Variation of the SIR model based on a probabilistic cellular automata with a basic coding in C.
+Variation of the SIR model based on probabilistic cellular automata with basic coding in C.

 The model was presented and discussed in Schimit, P. H. T.; Monteiro, L.H.A. .
 On the basic reproduction number and the topological properties of the contact network: An epidemiological study in mainly locally connected cellular automata.
 Ecological Modelling, p.
 1034-1042, 2009.